 - Leave all of the keys you have ready for the new owners.

-- Don’t forget about any hidden keys you may have dotted around the property!
+- Don’t forget about any hidden keys you may have hidden around the property!

 - Make sure all of your arrangements for the day are confirmed so you aren’t left in the lurch.
-No one wants to have to figure out their next step.
+No one wants to have to figure out their next step on the fly.

 - Make sure everybody’s mobile phone is fully charged.